 You’ll also want to make sure you’re buying a power inverter that you understand how to use safely and offers the required features.

 You must pick an inverter that can meet the needs of your devices both as they start and while they run.

 To determine the wattage you need, you can find the input and output power levels on most appliances or their packaging.
-Then, plan how many different appliances you will run simultaneously and check their wattage requirements and the surge of power they require to start up.
+Then, plan how many different appliances you will run simultaneously and check their wattage requirements and the power surge required to start up.

 As a rule, you can multiply volts by amps to get the number of watts that your tools require.
-However, for power surge requirements, you should check the manufacturer’s specifications or use an ammeter.
+However, you should check the manufacturer’s specifications or use an ammeter for power surge requirements.
 Power surge requirements are usually at least three times more than the running wattage requirements.

 Some common requirements are in the range of those below.

 - 900W is often required to power small appliances, such as kitchen devices, laptops, power drills, and TVs.
 A 1100W power rating will allow you to use a small microwave in addition to these smaller devices.

 - Power ratings of 2300W to 3500W are often required if you need to power appliances like air conditioning units, toasters, vacumes, and hair dryers.